Field-Day-2022/desktop-data-manager/QualityPolicy.md

 | Slack       | field-day-2022-standup                     | Stand up notes                                       |
 | Discord     | [Field Day](https://discord.gg/qfWDMEdUfr) | Communication with legacy developer, Carlo Pelosi    |

+### Video Meetings

+All video meetings with Dr. Bateman and Carlo will be recorded and stored in the corresponding directory in the Capstone Google Drive.

 ## Resource Sharing

 ### Google Drive